ckan/ckan/doc/install-from-source.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 .. note ::
-  You are not required to set up the DataStore.
-Learn more in the :doc:`DataStore section of the documentation<datastore>`.
+  Setting up the DataStore is optional.
+However, if you do skip this step,
+  the :doc:`DataStore features<datastore>` will not be available and the
+  DataStore tests will fail.

 Follow the instructions in :doc:`datastore-setup` to create the required
 databases and users, set the right permissions and set the appropriate values